Anaststam/Federated-Learning-Resources/README.md

 # Federated-Learning-Resources

-Collection of resources for Federated Learning
+Collection of resources for Federated Learning.

 ## A general overview of Federated Learning